Aviraj-Singh/mobile_app/README.md

 ## Getting Started

-To set up and start using Ultimeet, ensure that you have Flutter properly installed on your development system.
+To set up and start using this app, ensure that you have Flutter properly installed on your development system.
 If you are new to Flutter, explore these resources to get started:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)

-For comprehensive guidance on Flutter development, please refer to the [official Flutter documentation](https://docs.flutter.dev/), which offers a wide range of tutorials, samples, and API references.

 ## Version Information